Support Us Button Widget

 12. Many homes in Charleston possess a piazza, or a covered porch held up by columns, which were frequently built facing south or west to catch the sea breeze + help residents cool off during warm summers.

 13. Pawleys Island is said to have a friendly neighborhood ghost dubbed “the Gray Man.”
-This figure becomes visible ahead of inclement weather to warn locals that a storm is coming and has said to have appeared before five major storms that have impacted the coast of Pawleys Island.
+This figure becomes visible ahead of inclement weather to warn locals that a storm is coming and is said to have appeared before six major storms that have impacted the coast of Pawleys Island.

 Pineapple fountain in Charleston, SC